USFOneHealthCodeathon2020/Team6_LimSharma/README.md

 For each sequenced species in our dataset, we added metadata for body mass and maximum longevity, if available.
 Body mass data was collected from the Pantheria archives (http://esapubs.org/archive/ecol/E090/184/), the Caviede Vidal dataset (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3689912/), and the Encyclopedia of Life (https://eol.org/).
 Body mass data was categorized to create three equally-sized groups (excluding Homo Sapiens): big (> 58.7 kg), medium (>19.57 kg, <= 58.7 kg), and small(<= 19.57 kg).
 Maximum longevity data was obtained from AnAge (http://genomics.senescence.info/species/).
 The merged metadata table is available here at <b>data/input/EMPmetadata_animal.csv</b>.

-### Unsupervised learning
+### Unsupervised Learning Analysis

-We used unsupervised learning on the processed OTU table to cluster the samples based on Jensen-Shannon Distances using the PAM (partition around medoids) algorithm implemented in R.
+To explore distinct microbial composition structures across samples, an unsupervised cluster analysis was performed on the processed OTU table.
+OTUs present in less than 5% samples were discarded to obtain robust clusters.
+Sample-wise distance matrix was then computed using Jensen-Shannon distance on the OTU table of relative abundance.
+The PAM (partition around medoids) clustering analysis was completed using the cluster package in R software (doi:10.1038/nature09944).
+The optimal number of clusters was determined to maximize the Silhouette coefficient (doi: 10.1016/0377-0427(87)90125-7).
+To visualize results of the cluster analysis, principal component analysis was completed using ade4 package in R software.
+Individual samples were depicted on the space of top two principal components.

 Tutorial for this approach is available at: https://enterotype.embl.de/enterotypes.html.
 Our R markdown file is also available here at <b>analysis/PAM_with_JSD_2020-02-21_v02.Rmd</b>/

-### Cluster analysis
+### Comparative Beta-Diversity Analysis and Correlation Analysis

-We analyzed metadata variables that best explains the cluster membership using a PERMANOVA F-test.
-Pearson correlation was also used to examine correlations between metadata variables.
-Python codes for this are available in Jupyter notebook format in the analysis folder.
+We investigated whether each metadata variable is associated with beta diversity in terms of sample-wise distance.Bray-Curtis distance was compared for categorical variables using PERMANOVA F-test implemented in Python.
+Pearson correlation analysis is performed to evaluate linear relationships between OTU abundance and quantitative metadata variables.